Abhishekth29/DSA-Java-Practice/README.md

 - **Day02**
   - Factorial.java – basic factorial using loop + method
-  - Palindrome.java – check if a string is a palindrome
+  - Palindrome.java – check if a string is a palindrome **Day03**
+  - `PatternStars.java` – Prints a triangle/star pattern using loops
+  - `ReverseString.java` – Reverses a string manually (no built-in methods)
+  - `WordCount.java` – Counts words in a sentence using loops

 ---